 The all-purpose aquatic center on Tara Boulevard has become a popular place for anyone who lives in the Atlanta area.
-It has an open area for recreational swimming, a lap pool for exercise, and they’ve even got a warm water hydro-therapy pool equipped for seniors.
-The center is open from 8 am - 9 pm during the week, and 9 am - 6 pm on Saturdays.
+It has an open area for recreational swimming, a lap pool for exercise, and they’ve even got a warm water hydro-therapy pool.
+The center is open from 8 am to 9 pm during the week, and 9 am to 6 pm on Saturdays.

 You can do so much more at Battery Park than just watch baseball.
-Along with fine dining options and quaint retail stores, you can spend those beautiful summer evenings by Omni Hotel’s luxurious pool.
-Sit back and relax with the establishment’s convenient food and beverage service, enjoy a live DJ on Saturdays from 12 pm - 4 pm, get your meditation on during their Sunday morning yoga sessions, and fellowship with friends and family at the Lawn Games starting at 5 pm.
+Along with fine dining options and retail stores, you can spend those beautiful summer evenings by Omni Hotel’s luxurious pool.
+Sit back and relax with the establishment’s convenient food and beverage service, enjoy a live DJ on Saturdays from noon to 4 pm, get your meditation on during their Sunday morning yoga sessions, and hang with friends and family at the Lawn Games starting at 5 pm.

-Having reopened at reduced capacity, the Piedmont Park Pool officially opened back up during Memorial Day Weekend.
+The city-wide pastime of swimming in Piedmont Park dates back to before its original bath house was built in 1911.
 As the name suggests, it’s located right at Piedmont Park, making for an easily accessible outdoor pool.
-The pristine aquatic center features four lap lanes, a little lazy river-style current channel, and a large beach entry.
-And for all the deal hunters out there, free swim takes place weekdays from 3 pm to 5 pm.
+The pristine aquatic center features four lap lanes, a little lazy river-style channel, and a large beach entry.
+For all the deal hunters out there, free swim takes place weekdays from 3 to 5 pm.

 Sure, Six Flags White Water isn’t a pool tucked away in a local neighborhood park, but it does boast one of the coolest pools in the city.
 In addition to several water-based attractions, the amusement park houses the Atlanta Ocean Wave Pool, a 700,000-gallon that will cool you off while hitting you with ocean-size waves.

 Even though outdoor pools get the love during the summer; indoor pools offer even more shelter from Atlanta’s sweltering heat.
-The Waldorf Astoria Atlanta (formerly known as the Mandarin Oriental Hotel) is offering its luxurious indoor pool to both its guests and pool-deprived locals.
+The Waldorf Astoria Atlanta is offering its luxurious indoor pool to both its guests and pool-deprived locals.
 If you fall into the latter category, you just need to purchase a day pass from the hotel and reserve a time to go enjoy a refreshing indoor swim.

 While looking at any of these amazing pools, you likely at one point or another thought to yourself, “Those pools are going to be packed all summer-long.”
 And if you did, you’d probably be right.
-Some people may be cool with it, but if you’re still being extremely careful considering the ongoing pandemic, you can also rent a private nearby pool using Swimply.
-Yes, one of your fellow Atlantans has a dazzling pool in their backyard that they’re willing to let you use, and thanks to Swimply, you can pay a little bit more to have it all to yourself for an hour or two.
+So, if you want to avoid being around a ton of people, you can also rent a private nearby pool using Swimply.
+Some of your fellow Atlantans have dazzling pools in their backyard, and thanks to Swimply, you can pay to have it all to yourself for an hour or two.

 Cost: Prices vary